 Other companies make a point to use travel to foster teamwork.
 Whether by organizing annual company camping trips, sponsoring destination team-building retreats, or simply flying their employees to a beautiful location where they can catch some sun while they work intensively on an upcoming deadline, some employers are using travel as a way to refresh their employees’ motivation.

-Workcation Doesn’t have to be an Oxymoron
+Workcation Doesn’t Have to be an Oxymoron

 Working vacations are, understandably, not a fit for every company or every employee.
 Many people need strictly enforced work/life boundaries in order to unplug and de-stress.
-These are the sort that justifiably won’t even entertain the thought of letting work creep into their precious vacation time in any capacity.
+These are the sort that just won’t even entertain the thought of letting work creep into their precious vacation time in any capacity.